AshwinDEM/ConstGPT/README.md

 ## Usage

-To use Mercury, follow these steps:
+To use GPTFeed, follow these steps:

 1. Run the application:
     ```sh
     streamlit run streamlit_app.py
     ```
-2. Follow the on-screen instructions to input your MBTI type and find friends with similar personality traits.
+2. Follow the on-screen instructions to register/login and then access the model.

 ## Contributing